k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/05_create_a_new_broadway_job.md

-# How Do I Create a New Broadway Job?
+# How Do I Execute a New Broadway Job?

 ## Purpose
 The Fabric Jobs mechanism also enables running a [Broadway flow](/articles/19_Broadway/01_broadway_overview.md) so it can be scheduled and benefit from Jobs execution parameters.